greg-raven/Impeachment-Chronicles/_posts/2020-06-23-gangster-in-the-white-house-noam-chomsky-explains-why-trump-is-undeniably-the-worst-criminal-in-history.md

 ---
-title: ''Gangster in the White House': Noam Chomsky explains why Trump is undeniably 'the worst criminal in history''
+title: "'Gangster in the White House': Noam Chomsky explains why Trump is undeniably 'the worst criminal in history'"
 layout: post
 author:
 - Alex Henderson